nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_EVENTS.md

 > The learning objective of this challenge is to examine existing code that allows users to drag & drop elements around the screen, and use an `if` condition to prevent the drop from happening when a condition is true.
 Challenges will require you to practice your Googling skills.
 There are a couple technical keywords in the requirements below that you can use to find some information on the Web.

-Open this [simple drag & drop JSFiddle project](https://jsfiddle.net/chortlehoort/1oo127p1/) and copy all of the code into a local project in your `workspace` directory.
+Open this [drag & drop JSFiddle project](https://jsfiddle.net/chortlehoort/1oo127p1/) and copy all of the code into a local project in your `workspace` directory.
+You won't know what all this code is doing.
+That's okay!
+Part of this exercise is about practicing finding your way around code that's over your head-- something you'll have to do a lot on the job.

 The user should be able to drag one of the middle cards into either the top box, or the bottom box.
 However, there's a problem with the way the code currently works.
 There's also a couple changes you need to make.